 - Deductions under Section 80D to 80U: Apart from the standard deductions under Section 80C, an individual can also claim exemptions under Section 80D to 80U of the Income Tax Act.

-Tax-saving proofs: You can lower your tax liability by claiming exemptions on the investments and expenditures that are eligible for exemption under Section 80C, 80CCC, and 80CCD(1) of the Income Tax Act.
+- Tax-saving proofs: You can lower your tax liability by claiming exemptions on the investments and expenditures that are eligible for exemption under Section 80C, Section 80CCC, and Section 80CCD(1) of the Income Tax Act.
 A few common tax-saving investments and expenses are:

 - Salary slips: For salaried taxpayers, it is important to keep the salary slip ready.
 The salary slip consists of all the basic details related to the salary of an individual including basic salary, Dearness Allowance (DA), TDS amount, House Rent Allowances (HRA), Travelling Allowances (TA), standard deductions, etc. These details are necessary to file the income tax returns.

 - Interest certificate from Banks and Post Office: The interest earned by an individual from savings bank account, fixed deposits, recurring deposits, and post office savings account are considered to be ‘Income from Other Sources’ and are taxable.
 Thus, it is important to collect the interest certificates pertaining to these, in order to furnish the details of the total interest earned during the financial year.